FRAUD! Business Perspective – December 2022

 The following reviews Fraud Trends and Cybersecurity Threats.
 We hope you find it useful.
-Please feel free to contact your Lakeside Banker for more information or if we can answer questions.
-We would also be pleased to arrange on-line presentations to your staff.
+Please contact your Lakeside Banker for more information or if we can answer questions.
+We would also be pleased to arrange on-line or in-person presentations to your staff.

 The most important warning we can offer: Stay Vigilant!
 Fraud can be stopped with AWARENESS, CAREFUL COMMUNICATION, and the right PROCEDURES & TOOLS.